Medical Malpractice Attorneys in Denver

 Since there is no set formula for establishing damages, the compensation that patients receive for similar injuries can vary significantly.
 This is why it is crucial that a patient is represented by a law firm that will aggressively pursue each and every element of damages to which the patient and possibly the patient’s family may be entitled.

 Medical Malpractice Statute Of Limitations Colorado

-It is important to note that there are very strict filing deadlines in medical malpractice actions.
-All of these cases are subject to a statute of limitations, after which a suit will be dismissed as too late except in very limited circumstances (§ 13-80-102.5).
+All medical malpractice cases are subject to a statute of limitations, after which a suit will be dismissed as too late except in very limited circumstances (§ 13-80-102.5).
 In Colorado, the statute of limitations for medical malpractice claims is two years from the date the alleged malpractice occurred.
 This filing deadline is strictly enforced in medical malpractice actions.
 If you fail to file a claim within this timeline, your suit will be dismissed except in very limited circumstances

 Exceptions which may sometimes extend this statute of limitations include: